Agoric/documentation/main/ertp/api/issuer.md

 - `optTotalAmount` `{Amount}` - Optional.
 - Returns: `{Payment}`

 Combine multiple Payments into one new Payment.
-If any `payment` in `paymentsArray` is a promise, the operation proceeds after each such promise resolves to a Payment.
+If any item in `paymentsArray` is a promise, the operation proceeds after each such promise resolves to a Payment.
 All Payments in `paymentsArray` are consumed and made unavailable for later use.

-If the optional `optTotalAmount` is present, the total of all the `payment` `amounts` in the array must equal `optTotalAmount` or it throws an error.
+If the optional `optTotalAmount` is present, the total value of all Payments in `paymentsArray` must equal `optTotalAmount` or it throws an error.

 ```js